seqeralabs/xpack-amzn/docs.md

-The `xpack-amzn` plugin implements an advanced version of AWS Batch executor for Nextflow that allows using a shared file system in place of AWS S3 bucket as the pipeline work directory and to ingest pipeline data.
+The `xpack-amzn` plugin implements an advanced version of AWS Batch executor for Nextflow that allows using a shared file system in place of AWS S3 bucket as the pipeline work directory to ingest pipeline data.

 ### Pre-requisites